angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/azuread-users-concept-overview.md

-# Azure AD users and identity management overview
+# Microsoft Graph users overview

 {1-2 sentences about the value of this feature/service to its target customers.} {Tie users and identity management with directory objects.}

-## Why integrate with Azure AD directory objects?
+## Why integrate with users in Microsoft Graph?

 {<=1.5 pages of value proposition for developers.}